Your cart is currently empty!

 June 28, 2023

-This chart shows exports from the Eastern Triangle from 2005 to 2035.
 Growing Marcellus shale gas production takes away Canadian export market share into the US Northeast starting around 2009.
 The impact Chippewa and Niagara had in terms of dropping overall opportunities for US exports is due to those pipelines going from exporting to importing gas within a short 5 year span from the start of Marcellus shale production.
+Going forward, Incorrys expects slight growth in the eastern triangle from a couple of expansion projects although we do not expect any more large long-haul pipeline capacity increases in North America anymore.
+Instead, we are faced with chip-shot expansion projects using short compression capacity enhancements utilize existing pipelines to grow.

 TransCanada’s Northern Ontario Line (NOL) interconnects with the Eastern Triangle portion of the Mainline south of Station 116 at North Bay and extends to the southeast and southwest portions of the system to supply Ontario, Quebec and US export markets.